 2011 - Binnie Kirshenbaum

 2015 Nick Adams Contest

-McCoy is the author of the novels Junebug (2004), Divining Blood (1992), Summertime (1987), and Walking After Midnight (1985), as well as short fiction, personal essays, and monologues for actors.
-Her essay "Vickie's Pour House: A Soldier's Peace," published in the Antioch Review, was a finalist for a National Magazine Award in 2009.
-Read more
+She also has written short fiction, personal essays, and monologues for actors.
+McCoy's essay, "Vickie's Pour House: A Soldier's Peace," published in the Antioch Review, was a finalist for a National Magazine Award in 2009.